nutsdb/nutsdb/README.md

 ##### ZPeekMin

-Returns up to count members with the lowest scores in the sorted set stored at key.
+Returns the member with lowest score in the sorted set stored at bucket.

 ```go
 if err := db.View(